yyasvoin/Newsletter-signup-App/README.md

 # Newsletter signup App

 Newsletter signup using Node.js/Express and the Mailchimp API.
-Fill in your [API_KEY] in app.js - used for education and learning purpose.
+Fill in your [API_KEY] in app.js.
+Used for education and learning purpose.

 ## Demo